A Guide To The Best Events In March 2025 In Rome

 March signals the arrival of spring, making it a wonderful time to visit Rome.
 With temperatures usually mild and pleasant, it’s the perfect opportunity to wander the city’s streets.
 Plus, there’s a variety of exciting events in Rome, including exhibitions, concerts, and the renowned Rome marathon.

-Here’s our list of the top events in Rome in March 2024, and make the most of this month.
+Here’s our list of the top events in Rome in March 2025, to make the most of this month.

 Exhibitions this March in Rome